laswick/kinetis/getting_started/getting_started.md

 #### NOTE

 Typically non-commercial tools only provide an assembler, compiler, and linker.
-They do not provide any processor specific support files, such as `start code` and `linker script`(s) and `processor header files` -- BUT FEAR NOT ... _I've got you covered ;)_
+They do not provide any processor specific support files, such as `start code`, `linker script`(s), and `processor header files` -- BUT FEAR NOT ... _I've got you covered ;)_

 ***